Ōtautahi Christchurch is the Ultimate Mountain Bikers Playground

 Ride through a forest, tear down the Port Hills, or test your fitness with an uphill climb.
-From absolute novice to full throttle expert, there’s plenty on offer.
-Check it out.
+Whether you are an absolute novice or full throttle expert, get out into Christchurch's ultimate natural playground for endless endorphins and good times.

 Perfect for the beginner mountain biker, McLeans Forest has 10 green trails to build your two-wheeled confidence.
-Running along the Waimakariri River behind Christchurch Airport, Macleans Island is a forest reserve with winding tree-lined trails.
+Running along the Waimakariri River behind Christchurch Airport, McLeans Forest is a forest reserve with winding tree-lined trails.
 Trail lengths suit any fitness level, from less than 1km to 9km.
 The most popular trail is the 4.4km Coringa loop with a gentle slope.

 Difficulty: Super Easy